top of page

 Tiree Variations: Second-Homes and Third Generations

-The sky was mostly clear and the sea calm.
+The sky was mostly clear and the sea calm when I left in November.
 It hadn’t been warm but it was dry, blue and bright.
-It had been like that on Tiree for the entire week leading up to my leaving Edinburgh two weeks ago.
+It had also been like that on Tiree for the entire week leading up to my leaving Edinburgh two weeks ago.
 Consequently, I’ve only brought bright clothing, shorts and flipflops to last me through to November.
 That’s the kind of delusional optimist I am and I don’t mind admitting it.
 And it’s why I find it so difficult recollecting much of 2021.
 It has become a blur and part of me is happy to keep it that way.

 Exactly this time a year ago, I was preparing to open on a date determined by our government which, exactly a year ago, wasn’t very clear.
 With three weeks’ notice, that date turned out to be 1st May and set the ball rolling for what became my most difficult year to date.
 And I do mean in my entire life.
 Most people assumed it was the recovery year because that’s what it was hailed as, but in fact it became about survival of the fittest.
 No one had any staff; stock took forever to source and deliver; we had so much debt to recover; we were all burning out; and we had no option but to put the hours in if our businesses were to see this last hellish bit through.